 - It is a permanent condition

 -It is treated with dialysis or a kidney transplant

-It usually follows longstanding chronic renal failure but can sometimes be the result of acute renal failure.
+While it usually follows longstanding chronic renal failure, it can sometimes be the result of acute renal failure.
 The treatment for ESRF is dialysis or a kidney transplant.

-Symptoms are rare in the early stages of chronic renal failure with most occurring when the disease is advanced.
+Symptoms are rare in the early stages of chronic renal failure, with most occurring when the disease is advanced.
 Symptoms can include lethargy, weakness, unpleasant breath, pale itchy skin, shortness of breath, bone pain nausea, vomiting, headache and confusion.

-Written by Dr K. Coetzee, reviewed by Dr R.Moosa, head of the Renal Unit, Tygerberg Academic Hospital.
+Originally written by Dr K. Coetzee, reviewed by Dr R.Moosa, head of the Renal Unit,TygerbergAcademic Hospital.